mamontalvan/lessons-from-monolith/common-problems.md

 ## Common Problems in Large Legacy Monoliths

+Large legacy monolithic systems are extremely common in enterprise and public sector environments.
+Many of these systems started as small applications but gradually grew into complex platforms over many years.

+As functionality increased, architectural evolution often did not keep pace with the growth of the system.
+This leads to a series of recurring technical problems.

+This document summarizes some of the most common issues observed in large legacy monolithic systems.

 1. Low organizational scalability: with too many engineers working on the same code base, code merge conflicts become serious problems.
 Essentially, everyone is stepping on each other's toes and completing even the most trivial feature becomes slower and harder to deal with those issues.

 <img width="700" height="400" alt="image" src="https://github.com/user-attachments/assets/88c4f433-f256-4ddd-92ca-f6a3842dcb44" />